deliveroo/deliveroo.engineering/_guidelines/active-record.md

 PoEAA](http://www.martinfowler.com/eaaCatalog/queryObject.html), this is meant to encapsulate a query:

-- it is instanciated with a number of criteria
+- it is instantiated with a number of criteria
 - it has an `#execute` method that either has a side effect, or iterates over query results